Introduction to Phishing Attacks

 The threat of phishing is everywhere.
 Any platform that can be used to send messages and/or documents can potentially be abused by a cybercriminal as part of a phishing campaign.

-Phishing attacks are designed to trick users into taking actions that are not in their best interests; however, they can often be detected and defeated by following anti-phishing best practices such as:
+Phishing attacks are designed to trick users into taking actions that are not in their best interests; however, they can often be detected and defeated by following these tips.

 - Verify Message Sender: If a message asks you to take a potentially damaging action (clicking a link, entering credentials, sending money, etc.), verify that the message comes from its alleged sender.